-- (2) A person shall vacate the office of Deputy Speaker- - (a) if he or she ceases to be a member of the House; - (b) if he or she becomes a member of the Cabinet or a Parliamentary Secretary; or - (c) if he or she is elected to be Speaker. - (3) If, by virtue of section 34(3), the Deputy Speaker is required to cease to perform his or her functions as a member of the House he or she shall also cease to perform his or her functions as Deputy Speaker and if the Deputy Speaker resumes the performance of his or her functions as a member of the House, in accordance with the provisions of that section, he or she shall also resume the performance of his or her functions as Deputy Speaker. - (4) At any time when, by virtue of section 34(3), the Deputy Speaker is unable to perform the functions of his or her office, those functions shall, until he or she vacates his or her seat in the House or resumes the performance of the functions of his or her office, be performed by such member of the House (not being a member of the Cabinet or a Parliamentary Secretary) as the House may elect for the purpose.
+(2) A person shall vacate the office of Deputy Speaker

+a) if he ceases to be a member of the House;

+- b) if he becomes a member for the Cabinet or a Parliamentary Secretary; or - c) if he is elected to be Speaker.

+(3) if by virtue of section 34(3) of this Constitution, the Deputy Speaker is required to cease to perform his functions as a member of the House he shall also cease to perform his function as Deputy Speaker and if the Deputy Speaker resumes the performance of his function as a member of the House, in accordance with the provisions of that section, he shall also resume the performance of his function as deputy Speaker.

-37. RESPONSIBILITY FOR ELECTIONS
+(4) At nay time when by virtue of section 34(3) of this Constitution, the Deputy Speaker is unable to perform the functions of his office those function shall, until he vacates his seat in the House or resumes the performance of the function of his office, be performed by such member of the House (not being a member of the Cabinet or a Parliamentary Secretary) as the House may elect for the purpose.

+37.- Responsibility for elections

-- (1) The Electoral Commission shall be responsible for the registration of voters for the purpose of electing members of the House and for the conduct of elections of members of the House and shall have such powers and other functions relating to such registration and elections as may be prescribed by law. - (2) In the discharge of its functions the Electoral Commission shall be assisted by a Chief Elections Officer, whose office shall be a public office, and the Commission may give such directions as it considers necessary or expedient to the Officer, who shall comply with such directions or cause them to be complied with.
+(1) The Electoral Commission shall be responsible for the registration of voters for the purpose of electing member of the House and for the conduct of elections of member of the House and shall have such powers and other functions relating to such registration and elections as may be prescribed by law.

+(2) In the discharge of its functions the Electoral Commission shall be assisted by a Chief Elections officer, whose office shall be a public office, and the Commission may give such directions as it considers necessary or expedient to the Officer, who shall comply with such directions or cause them to be complied with.
-&lt;sup>1 See Elections Act.

-- (3) For the purposes of the exercise of his or her functions under subsection (2), the Chief Elections Officer may give such directions as he or she considers necessary or expedient to any registering officer, presiding officer or returning officer relating to the exercise by that officer of his or her functions under any law regulating the registration of voters or the conduct of elections, and any officer to whom directions are given under this subsection shall comply with those directions. - (4) The Electoral Commission may make such reports to the Governor General concerning the matters for which it is responsible under this section or any draft bill or instrument that is referred to it under section 52, as it may think fit and if the Commission so requests in any such report other than a report on a draft bill or instrument that report shall be laid before the House. - (5) Without prejudice to the provisions of subsection (2), in the exercise of his or her functions under this section the Chief Elections Officer shall not be subject to the direction or control of any other person or authority. - (6) The question whether the Chief Elections Officer has acted in accordance with the directions of the Electoral Commission shall not be enquired into in any court of law.
+(3) For the purposes of the exercise of his function under subsection (2) of this section , the Chief elections Officer may give such directions as he considers necessary or expedient to any registering officer, presiding officer or returning officer relating to the exercise by tat officer of his functions under any law regulating the registration of voters or the conduct of elections, and any officer to whom directions are given under this subsection shall comply with those directions.

+(4) The Electoral Commission may make such reports to the Governor-General concerning the matters for which it is responsible under this section or any draft bill or instrument that is referred to it under section 52 of this Constitution, as it may think fit and if the Commission so requests in any such report other than a report on a draft bill or instrument that report shall be laid before the House.

+(5) Without prejudice to the provisions of subsection (2) of this section, in the exercise of his functions under this section the Chief Elections Officer shall not be subject to the direction or control of any other person or authority.

+(6) The question whether the Chief Election Officer has acted in accordance with the directions of the Electoral Commission shall not be enquired into in any court of law.